collective/collective.elastic.ingest/README.rst

 To use it set `MAPPINGS_FILE=examples/mappings-basic.json` and then start the celery worker.
 An environemnt file ``examples/docker/local/.env`` is provided with the environment variables ready to use for local startup.

+Run ``source examples/.env`` to load the environment variables.
+Then start the celery worker with ``celery -A collective.elastic.ingest.celery.app worker -l debug``.

 Complex Mapping With German Text Analysis
 -----------------------------------------